10 best Framer templates for startups

 Torch is a high-quality dark Framer template built for SaaS startups.
 The layout is structured around product communication: hero, features, social proof, pricing, and CTA.
-It’s one of the strongest SaaS-oriented templates on the list.
+One thing to consider: the dark aesthetic reads as premium to B2B and developer audiences, but if you’re targeting a consumer or lifestyle market, it can feel too technical.

 SaaS startups and technology products that want a polished dark-mode website with strong product communication and a built-in blog.